History of Aaron Civale in Timeline

 2017: Played for Lake County Captains and Lynchburg Hillcats

-2018: Played with Akron RubberDucks
+2018: Pitched with Akron RubberDucks

 2019: MLB Debut

-2019: Promoted to Columbus Clippers
+2019: Promotion to Columbus Clippers

 2020: 2020 Season Performance

-In 2020, Aaron Civale had a 4-6 record with a 4.74 ERA, leading the AL in hits allowed (82) and highest batting average against (.282).
+In 2020, Aaron Civale had a 4-6 record with a 4.74 ERA.
+He led the American League in hits allowed (82) and highest batting average against (.282).

 June 23, 2021: Injured List Placement

-January 13, 2023: Contract Agreement with Guardians
+January 13, 2023: Contract with the Guardians

 On January 13, 2023, Aaron Civale agreed to a one-year, $2.6 million contract with the Guardians, avoiding salary arbitration.

-July 31, 2023: Traded to Tampa Bay Rays
+July 31, 2023: Trade to Tampa Bay Rays

 On July 31, 2023, the Guardians traded Aaron Civale to the Tampa Bay Rays for infield prospect Kyle Manzardo.

-July 3, 2024: Traded to Milwaukee Brewers
+July 3, 2024: Trade to Milwaukee Brewers

 On July 3, 2024, the Rays traded Aaron Civale to the Milwaukee Brewers in exchange for Gregory Barrios.

-2024: Signed One-Year Deal with Tampa Bay
+2024: One-Year Deal with Tampa Bay

-In 2024, Aaron Civale signed a one-year deal worth $4.9 million with the Tampa Bay Rays.
-He made 17 starts, posting a 2-6 record and 5.07 ERA.
+In 2024, Aaron Civale was signed to a one-year deal worth $4.9 million.
+He made 17 starts for Tampa Bay, posting a 2-6 record and 5.07 ERA.